jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

   * One TA has reported that you'll need to adjust your security settings in your options to run the JAR file.

-Matthew Farrens has a Logisim introduction available on `his website`_; read sections 2 and 3.
+Matthew Farrens has an introduction written for the original Logisim available on `his website`_; read sections 2 and 3.
-Note that this was written for the original Logisim, so some things might look a bit different, but the basics should be the same.
+Note that since this was written for the original Logisim, some things might look a bit different, but the basics should be the same.
 Discussions in the first week will also give a short introduction to Logisim Evolution and how to implement functions.
 I'd recommend that you download it and test it out before your first discussion so that you can follow along on the tutorial.